agentflare-ai/agentml/memory/extensions/sqlite_graph/sqlite-utils-plugin/README.md

 # sqlite-utils-sqlite-graph

-A [sqlite-utils](https://sqlite-utils.datasette.io/) plugin that adds graph database capabilities to SQLite using the SQLite Graph extension.
+A [sqlite-utils](https://sqlite-utils.datasette.io/) plugin that adds graph database capabilities to SQLite using the AgentFlare AI SQLite Graph extension.

 ## Installation